9 July 2016

 A special thank you Mark Gordon and the staff at International House for their help organising, and their good natured and relaxed manner during the evening.

-Alumnus reunion organiser: Peter Holloway
+Alum reunion organiser: Peter Holloway